Comment on page

 This section describes the

-manifest.json file contains a list of native dependencies along with their versions that are supported by a specific Electrode Native platform version.
+manifest.jsonfile contains a list of native dependencies along with their versions that all of your MiniApp(s) should be aligned on.
 When you use the

-Electrode Native also queries the manifest repository when you use the
+Electrode Native also queries the manifest repository whenever you use the

 The Electrode Native cauldron is also a GitHub repository and at its core is the